-People with dementia gradually become less able to manage their own affairs
+People with dementia gradually become less able to manage their own affairs.
 There are a range of benefits that may help you and the person with dementia.
-You can contact your local Citizens Advice Bureau or the Dementia Helpline on 0808 808 3000 for information, or you can ask your local welfare rights service.
+You can contact your local Citizens Advice Bureau or our 24 hour Freephone Dementia Helpline on 0808 808 3000 for information, or you can ask your local welfare rights service.